 Traditional-aged freshmen enroll in Hospitality major courses from the first semester so there is no delay in developing a connection to the major field, area of focus, and chosen career path.

-The BSHTM degree with 30 semester hours of free electives allows for transfer credits from community college Hospitality programs as well as transfer from other programs and majors.
+The BSHTM degree allows for transfer credits from community college Hospitality programs as well as transfer from other programs and majors.
 Except for HOSM 290, which must be completed at Roosevelt University, 200-level background hospitality courses may be completed either at Roosevelt or through acceptable transfer work from an approved community college.

 200-level courses: At least 60 semester hours must be completed in courses at the 200 level or above.